How to Choose the Best Rental Portfolio Loans

-- These loans can be cross-collateralized, which means that a borrower can combine the equity in multiple properties when taking out a loan.
+Cross-collateralization happens when a borrower can combines the equity in multiple properties when taking out a loan.
 This gives investors more flexibility in getting financing, while retaining the ability to sell single properties out of the portfolio if necessary.
 In fact, with Lima One’s Rental30 Premier® program, investors get the best rental portfolio loan rates on portfolios with at least five properties (as long as the total loan amount is $500,000).

 There are other keys to building and managing a rental property portfolio.
-But knowing the key terms you find in bold in this article set you up for success.
-As you can see, finding the right solution for refinancing rental property on a portfolio loan, or purchasing new rental properties.
-Lima One helps investors with this regularly, as you can see from these examples from Memphis, Tennessee; the Detroit, Michigan suburbs; the Charlotte, North Carolina suburbs; the Orlando, Florida suburbs; and Philadelphia, Pennsylvania.
+But knowing the key terms in this article can set you up for success for your next investment.
+Lima One helps investors with finding the right solution for refinancing rental property on a portfolio loans, and with purchasing new rental properties.
+View our case studies to learn more about how we’ve helped real estate investors with rental portfolios in Memphis, Tennessee; the Detroit, Michigan suburbs; the Charlotte, North Carolina suburbs; the Orlando, Florida suburbs; and Philadelphia, Pennsylvania.

-If you’re looking for portfolio loan for rentals in Ohio, rental portfolio loans in Mississippi, or in any of the 46 states (plus D.C.) where Lima One does business, inquire now to start the process
+If you’re looking for a portfolio loan for rentals in Ohio, rental portfolio loans in Mississippi, or in any of the 46 states (plus D.C.) where Lima One does business, click below to start the process or lean more.